saranyadurairaju/Module2-Final-Assignment-Analysis/README.md

 #### The performance between 2017 and 2018

+Steve is interested in two years of Stock datas.
+Below are the performance result of both years:

 * We have compared the same set of Stocks for the Year 2017 and 2018 with Volumes, Open & Close Values etc.